grow-graphics/gd/Readme.md

     }

     // NewHelloWorld, NewHelloWorldAt constructors returned by the registration
     // of the HelloWorld type as an extension of Godot's Node2D type.
-It will
+[HelloWorld]
-    // be available in the Godot editor and can be added to a scene.
-All Godot
+    // will be available in the Godot editor and can be added to a scene. var NewHelloWorld, NewHelloWorldAt = gd.Register(func(hello *HelloWorld) (*gd.Extension, *gd.Node2D) {

         // objects must be assigned an owner (gd.BelongsTo) and need to manually
-    // freed before the owner is destroyed.
-The extended object (&hello.node
+        // freed before the owner is destroyed except for the extended object
-    // in this case) is automatically freed for you when Godot deletes an
+        // (&hello.node in this case) which will be automatically freed for you
-    // instance of the extension.
-    var NewHelloWorld, NewHelloWorldAt = gd.Register(func(hello *HelloWorld) (*gd.Extension, *gd.Node2D) {
+        // with HelloWorld.Free().
         return &hello.Extension, gd.NewNode2DAt(&hello.node, gd.BelongsTo(hello))
     })